be-neth/pass-companion/readme.md

 ## Features
 - Clean and simple interface
 - No dependency hell, Bootstrap 4 for css and Material Icons are the only external things used.
-- Supports OTP, you an hide the button too!
+- Supports OTP, you can hide the button too!
 - Source is somewhat readable

 ## Planned features/improvements